 There is a reason that the comfort rating of each pair of hiking shoes in our review counts as 25% of the overall score.
 You absolutely want good traction and a stable ride, weather resistance is a plus, and durability is valuable.
 But if your shoes aren't comfortable to wear, you won't have a good day out on the trail.
 The Sky Arkali delivers comfort all day long, with an oversized, cushioned midsole that we found to be plush and responsive.

 Last year's Top Pick for Comfort is, not coincidentally, also made by Hoka One One.
-The Tor Summit is still one of the most comfortable shoes in the test, but with the Sky Arkali we get slightly more bounce in the midsole which left our feet feeling quite fresh after pounding up and down lava trails.
+But with the Sky Arkali we get slightly more bounce in the midsole which left our feet feeling quite fresh after pounding up and down lava trails.
 Additionally, the upper is lined with cushioned and flexible mesh that feels like a little pillow on the top of the foot.
-Lacking a waterproof liner, the Sky Arkali is also more breathable than the Tor Summit, which leads to less sweaty feet, which is hands-down more comfortable!
+Lacking a waterproof liner, the Sky Arkali is also more breathable than other shoes we tested, which leads to less sweaty feet, which is hands-down more comfortable!

 The height of the upper provides extra protection from debris and vegetation, and it also feels soft, for a little extra comfort around the ankle.
 At first glance, we thought the velcro straps were solving a problem that doesn't exist, but when we used them hiking we appreciated how functional they are!
 We were able to tighten the heel strap when we wanted our heels a little more locked down, or loosen the top strap when we needed more flex.
 We made quick adjustments that ensured the Sky Arkali always fit like a glove.